dryruby/ebnf/README.md

 ## Example parser
 For an example parser built using this gem, see  {http://dryruby.github.io/ebnf/examples/ebnf-parser/doc/parser.html EBNF LL1 Parser example}.
 This example creates a parser for the [EBNF][] grammar which generates the same Abstract Syntax Tree as the built-in parser in the gem.

+There is also a {://dryruby.github.io/ebnf/examples/ebnf-peg-parser/doc/parser.html EBNF PEG Parser example}.

 ##  Acknowledgements
 Much of this work, particularly the generic parser, is inspired by work originally done by